AmmaarSiddiqui/InternTrack/docs/USERMANUAL.md

 ### Setting Up Your Account & Profile

-When you first visit the site, you'll need to create an account.
+When you first visit the app, you'll need to create an account.
 You can sign up using your email address or a social login (Google/Apple).

 During setup, you will be asked to fill out your profile with key information that we use for matching: